 Dean Demleitner received her J.D. from Yale Law School, her B.A. from Bates College, and an LL.M. with distinction in International and Comparative Law from Georgetown University Law Center.
 After law school Dean Demleitner clerked for the Hon.
 Samuel A. Alito, Jr., then a member of the U.S. Court of Appeals for the Third Circuit.
 She testified in front of the U.S. Senate on behalf of Justice Alito’s nomination to the U.S. Supreme Court.

 Dean Demleitner teaches and has written widely in the areas of criminal, comparative, and immigration law.
 Her special expertise is in sentencing and collateral sentencing consequences.
-At conferences around the country she regularly speaks on sentencing matters, often in a comparative context, and issues pertaining to the state of legal education.
-Most recently, she reflected on the "Costs of Legal Education"at the SALT (Society of American Law Teachers) annual meeting in Baltimore.
+At conferences around the country she regularly speaks on sentencing matters, often in a comparative context, and on issues pertaining to the state of legal education.

 Dean Demleitner is an editor of the Federal Sentencing Reporter, and serves on the executive editorial board of the American Journal of Comparative Law.
 She is the lead author of Sentencing Law and Policy, a major casebook on sentencing law, published by Aspen Law & Business.
 Her articles have appeared in the Stanford, Michigan, and Minnesota law reviews, among others.

 Dean Demleitner is an elected member of the American Law Institute and the International Society of Comparative Law and a Fellow of the American Bar Foundation.